Careers

 Previous Experience:

-– Minimum 2 years of experience managing or supervising retail operations, preferably in a bookstore, museum store, library shop, or other specialty retail environment.
+– Minimum 5 years of related and progressively responsible retail management experience is required, preferably in a bookstore, museum store, library shop, or other specialty retail environment.

 – Experience with point-of-sale (POS) systems, cash handling, and daily sales reconciliation required.